-Xylophone and vibraphone belong to the percussion mackerel tribe, which is considered one of the oldest family songs.
+Xylophone and vibraphone belong to the percussion mackerel tribe, considered one of the oldest family songs.
 These instruments contain soundbars essentially when a mail is hit.

-These exquisite instruments now belong to many musical ensembles, including symphony.
-The wooden bars in Xylophone can make music while the aluminum bars in the vibraphone can.
+These exquisite instruments now belong to many musical ensembles, including symphonies.
+The wooden bars in Xylophone can make music, while the aluminium bars in the vibraphone can.

 Xylophone vs Vibraphone

-The orchestra is colored by xylophone, which possibly originated in Asia and Africa.
-It is constructed from wooden bars, fixed on a frame and tuned to various pitches by each bar, and struck by plastic, a rubber, or a wooden mailbox.
+The orchestra is coloured by xylophone, which possibly originated in Asia and Africa.
+It is constructed from wooden bars, fixed on a frame, tuned to various pitches by each bar, and struck by plastic, rubber, or wooden mailbox.

-Vibraphone uses aluminum-metal bars, wherein any bar often has a resonator tube and a butterfly valve at the top to achieve a vibrato effect.
+Vibraphone uses aluminium-metal bars, wherein any bar has a resonator tube and a butterfly valve at the top to achieve a vibrato effect.

 Comparison Table